 If you're taking atorvastatin and need to take one of these medicines, your doctor may:

 - prescribe a lower dose of atorvastatin

 - recommend that you stop taking atorvastatin for a while

-These are not all the medicines that can interfere with atorvastatin.
+These are not all the medicines that can affect the way atorvastatin works.
 For a full list see the leaflet inside your medicine packet or check with your pharmacist.

-St John's wort, a herbal medicine taken for depression, reduces the amount of atorvastatin in your blood, so it doesn't work as well.
+St John's wort, a herbal remedy taken for depression, reduces the amount of atorvastatin in your blood, so it does not work as well.

 Talk to your doctor if you're thinking about starting St John's wort, as it will change how well atorvastatin works.